data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-2-node-and-express.md

  - express.js
 ---

 This post is part of a series for *Rails* developers who want to get started with [*Node.js*](https://nodejs.org/en/).
-After discussing technology options in the [first post](/process-documentation/2016/04/09/node-for-rails-developers-part-1-choose-stack/), we're ready to get started with the essential technologies - *Node* and *Express*.
+After [discussing technology options](/process-documentation/2016/04/09/node-for-rails-developers-part-1-choose-stack/), we're ready to get started with the essential technologies - *Node* and *Express*.
 The goal of this post is to generate a new application and view it in a local web browser.

 ## Installing Node